devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 The principle of dependency inversion states that high-level modules should not depend on low-level modules.
 In practice, that means that you should use abstractions to represent a component's dependencies.
 This allows for greater flexibility as the code is less coupled with the details of a particular implementation.

 Consider the situation where you want to create a printer that adds some formatting to the content being printed.
-You could write the printer with the formatting hardcoded into the print function.
+You could write the printer with the formatting hard-coded into the print function.

 ```js
 class HardcodedPrinter {